brandonocasey/npm-preset/README.md

 ## Why do do need this?

 npm has a great task runner that it calls scripts, but trying to manage them between projects can be a pain.
 For JavaScript the build pipeline is a beast of its own and it often has bugs, improvements, and changes that need to be made constantly.
-Right now we manage this through a `yeoman` generator, but that means that every one of our packages needs a pull request for every single change.
+At my job we manage this through a `yeoman` generator, but that means that every one of our packages needs a pull request for every single change.
 Eventually things fall behind.
 This project seeks to rectify that by making it a portable package that will be easily updated.

 ## Configuration